XXX000-design/AgeTransGan/README.md

 ![Teaser image](sup/SOTA_com.png)

-and the qualitative comparison figure
+and the qualitative comparison figure.
+Other hard samples compare with LATs are in sup file

 ![Teaser image](sup/SOTA_fig.png)